-The ISOFIX system comprises of two rigid attachment arms on the child seat that attach to anchor points on the rear seat frame, located where the cushion and backrest meet.
+The ISOFIX system comprises two rigid attachment arms on the child seat that attach to anchor points on the rear seat frame, located where the cushion and backrest meet.
 Positions are marked on the cushions.

-Top tether anchor points are fitted on the upper seatbelt stanchion and are accessed by removing an insert on the backrest cushion.
+Top tether anchor points are fitted on the upper seatbelt stanchion and are accessed by removing an insert on the backrest cushion or on the rear of the Aguti travelling seat..

-⚠ WARNING: Use an anti-rotation device when using the ISOFIX system.
+A WARNING: Use an anti-rotation device when using the ISOFIX system.
 We recommend the use of a top tether position.